bifrost-io/mono/grants.md

 - LST yield strategies integration - Implement LST leveraged yield strategies in yield farming protocols (Yearn, InstaDapp, DeFi Saver, Harvest)
 - On-chain game via LSTs - Create a simple fully onchain game PvP like “Rock, Paper, Scissors”  allowing players to wager vTokens staking rewards and play against each other.

+## Requirements

+- Fully open source is a requirement so please include all the relevant repos in your submission.
+- You can submit multiple times for the same project but each submission should have a key improvement to core features.
+- Your project should be deployed on a compatible testnet or mainnet.
+Check the list here.

 ## Bounty Lifecycle